screepers/screeps-profiler/README.md

 ## Potential Overhead

-This is some work that needs to be done to setup and profile functions.
+There is some work to setting up the functions for profiling.
 While this work is kept to a minimum when the profiler is not in use, it may be beneficial to comment out or remove the `profiler.enable()` call when you know you aren't going to be using it.
 This will revert the monkey patched functions to their original functions.